aziyan99/SwiftTfIdf/README.md

 # Swift TF-IDF

-> An ordinary swift package, have a bunch looping of calculating TFIDF and of course to ranking words.
+An ordinary swift package, have a bunch looping of calculating TFIDF and of course to ranking words.
+This package work only with iOS v12 and later because it use tokenizer.

 ## Install